Benjamin-Valderrama/saMBA-pipeline/readme.md

 Thus, saMBA.sh requires an input file and a path to a folder where the outputs will be direced.
 In this repository, we have added a the `examples/test.tsv` file as a demo to show how users how to work with this pipeline

 ```
+# the environment has to be activated before it can be used
+micromamba activate samba

 # with the samba environment activated, run the main script in the background
 saMBA.sh -i saMBA-pipeline/examples/test.tsv -o archive > progress.log &
 ```